Grid-tie inverter: Operation

-Grid-tie inverters are also designed to quickly disconnect from the grid if the utility grid goes down.
-In the United States, there is an NEC requirement that ensures that in the event of a blackout, the grid tie inverter shuts down to prevent the energy it transfers from harming any line workers who are sent to fix the power grid.
+Grid-tie inverters are designed to disconnect quickly from the grid if the utility grid goes down.
+In the United States, there is an NEC requirement that in the event of a blackout, the grid tie inverter shut down to prevent the electricity it generates from harming persons repairing the power grid.

-Properly configured, a grid tie inverter enables a home owner to use an alternative power generation system like solar or wind power without extensive rewiring and without batteries.
-If the alternative power being produced is insufficient, the deficit is sourced from the electricity grid.
+Properly configured, a grid tie inverter enables a building to use an alternative power generation system such as solar or wind power without extensive rewiring and without batteries.
+If the system produces insufficient power, the utility grid makes up the deficit.

 Types

 Grid-tie inverters include conventional low-frequency types with transformer coupling, newer high-frequency types, also with transformer coupling, and transformerless types.
 Instead of converting direct current directly into AC suitable for the grid, high-frequency transformers types use a computer process to convert the power to a high-frequency and then back to DC and then to the final AC output voltage suitable for the grid.

 Transformerless inverters, which are popular in Europe, are lighter, smaller, and more efficient than inverters with transformers.
 But transformerless inverters have been slow to enter the US market because of concerns that transformerless inverters, which do not have galvanic isolation between the DC side and grid, could inject dangerous DC voltages and currents into the grid under fault conditions.

 However, since 2005, the NFPA's NEC allows transformerless, or non-galvanically isolated, inverters by removing the requirement that all solar electric systems be negative grounded and specifying new safety requirements.
 Amendments to VDE 0126-1-1 and IEC 6210 define the design and procedures needed for such systems: primarily, ground current measurement and DC to grid isolation tests.